-Changes to Fire Safety were introduced in October 2006 and MU Health & Safety Representatives should ensure that employers and workplaces are compliant under the Fire Safety Order and that Fire Risk Assessments have been carried out.
-Members should always make sure they are given information about fire evacuation and check that signage makes it clear how to get out of a building in an emergency.
+Changes to Fire Safety were introduced in October 2006.
 The following aims to give a basic understanding of Fire Safety and Fire Risk Assessments under current law and help when dealing with Fire Safety in the workplace.

 Health & Safety Representatives can make valuable contributions to the Fire Risk Assessment process by helping employers to identify key issues and making practical suggestions for improvements.

 (For Musicians' Union members, MU Health & Safety Representatives should ensure that employers and workplaces are compliant under the Fire Safety Order and that Fire Risk Assessments have been carried out.
 Members should always make sure they are given information about fire evacuation and check that signage makes it clear how to get out of a building in an emergency.)

 The Regulatory Reform (Fire Safety) Order 2005, known as the FSO (Fire Safety Order), has now replaced the Fire Safety provisions contained in numerous sets of regulations.
 Building occupiers or responsible person(s) must now carry out a Risk Assessment on the Fire Safety of the premises, a task previously carried out by the Fire Service, who would then issue a Fire Certificate.